inkibit/holonspace-multiplayer-start-project/README.md

 # holonspace-multiplayer-start-project

 Starting from a template
-This template comes pre-configured with Universal Render Pipeline (URP), Multiplayer Quest Template, settings configuration and Holoncore.
+This template comes pre-configured with Universal Render Pipeline (URP), Multiplayer Quest Template, Photon Pun2 and Photon voice 2, settings configuration and Holoncore.
 You will then need to install some packages.
 I'm using Unity version 2020 (LTS)

 - Clone this repository (I find Github desktop fairly easy) https://desktop.github.com/
 - Add project to Unity Hub (set to Android from Dropdown) https://unity.com/download